Mc-Zen/quill/quantum-circuit.typ

 /// - n (integer): Number of wires (or relative wire count for controlled gates).
 /// - fill (none, color): Gate backgrond fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.
-///        Allows values like the builtin `rect()` function.
+///        Allows the same values as the builtin `rect()` function.
 /// - box (boolean): Whether this is a boxed gate (determines whether the
-///        outgoing wire will be drawn all through the gate (box: false) or not)
+///        outgoing wire will be drawn all through the gate (`box: false`) or not).
 /// - label (content): Optional label on the vertical wire.
 /// - control (boolean): If true, this gate draws a vertical control wire.
 /// - wire-count (integer): Wire count for control wires.
 /// - extent (auto, length): How much to extent the gate beyond the first and
 ///        last wire, default is to make it align with an X gate (so [size of x gate] / 2).
 /// - size-all-wires (none, boolean): A single-qubit gate affects the height of the row
-///         it's being put on.
+///         it is being put on.
 For multi-qubit gate there are different possible
 ///         behaviours:
 ///           - Affect height on only the first and last wire (`false`)
 ///           - Affect the height of all wires (`true`)